Tourists visiting Vietnam love to joke about walking away from the moneychangers as “instant millionaires.”

 Always bring new notes; any damaged or dirty notes will be charged an additional two percent of the note's face value.

 Hotels.
-Your mileage may vary with hotels: larger hotels can offer rates competitive with banks', but smaller hotels (like those in the Old Quarter of Hanoi) may tack on an additional fee for the service.
+Your mileage may vary with hotels: larger hotels can offer rates competitive with banks', but smaller hotels (like those in the Old Quarter of Hanoi, or those near some of Vietnam's top beaches) may tack on an additional fee for the service.

 Gold and jewelry shops.
 The rates in these mom and pop establishments can be surprisingly fair, with no fees (unlike those in hotels and airport bureaux de change).
 Shops in Hanoi's Old Quarter—particularly Hang Bo and Ha Trung streets—offer better deals, as do gold and jewelry shops in Ho Chi Minh City's Nguyen An Ninh Street (near Ben Thanh Market).

 Finding and Using ATMs